Canary Wharf: Outdoor public art

+The Canary Wharf website provides information about Raise Your Art Rate, an ongoing event that allows visitors to explore the outdoor public art collection while exercising.
+The event offers 1, 3, and 5 km walking, jogging or running routes that traverse the artworks.
+The routes are tailored to showcase the over 100 artworks on display throughout the estate.
+The event is free and open to all visitors.

+A free mini golf pitch has been created with a 9-hole course in Montgomery Square.

 Media

 The East London Advertiser (formerly The Docklands & East London Advertiser) is a local newspaper printing weekly and also online.

-Wharf life is a fortnightly publication of 15,000 copies for Canary Wharf, Docklands and east London.
+Wharf Life is a fortnightly publication of 15,000 copies for Canary Wharf, Docklands and east London.
 An E-edition is also available.